From Hodge theory for tame functions to Ehrhart theory for polytopes: Introduction

-for $1\leq i\leq n-1$.
-One may speculate that these inequalities hold true for more general regular functions.
-Of course, other results of this kind are possible, since any (in)equality involving the $\delta$-vector of a polytope has in principle a counterpart in Hodge theory.
-This could be helpful in order to understand better the distribution of the spectrum at infinity of a tame regular function $f$.
+for $1\leq i\leq n-1$ (see Proposition \ref{prop:LowerBoundTheorem}).
+Inequality (\ref{eq:LBT}) is helpful in order to understand better the distribution of the spectrum at infinity of a tame regular function $f$: it implies that the number of spectral values contained in $]p-1 ,p]$ is greater or equal than the number of spectral values contained in $]0,1]$ if $p$ is an integer such that $1\leq p\leq n-1$.

+We expect that (\ref{eq:LBT}) is true for all tame functions: this is a part of what we call the $H$-conjecture (see Conjecture \ref{conj:H}).
+Note that the $\delta$-vector of a simplicial lattice polytope $P$ is a $\theta$-vector if and only if $P$ contains the origin as an interior point (see Proposition \ref{prop:DeltaThetaIFF}): since Hibi's inequalites $\delta_1 \leq\delta_i$ for $i=1,\ldots n-1$ for the coefficients of the $\delta$-vector hold only for polytopes with interior lattice points, one may suspect that these inequalities have a Hodge theoretic flavor.
+Of course, other results of this kind are possible since, by (\ref{eq:Mirror}), any (in)equality involving the $\delta$-vector of a polytope containing the origin as an interior point (this is the convenience assumption) has a counterpart for the Hodge numbers of a Sabbah's mixed Hodge structure.
+This is discussed in Section \ref{sec:LinearIn}.

-This paper is organized as follows: in Section \ref{sec:HodgeRegular}, we gather the results about mixed Hodge structures associated with regular functions that we will use and we define a Hodge-Ehrhart theory for regular tame functions in Section \ref{sec:DeltaSHM}.
+This paper is organized as follows: in Section \ref{sec:HodgeRegular}, we gather the results about Sabbah's mixed Hodge structures that we will use.
+We introduce a Hodge-Ehrhart theory for regular tame functions in Section \ref{sec:DeltaSHM}.
 We study the coefficients and the roots of Hodge-Ehrhart polynomials in Section \ref{sec:CoeffRoots}.
 Section \ref{sec:ThomSeb} is devoted to the study of Thom-Sebastiani sums and we explain in Section \ref{sec:HodgeEhrhart} how the previous results are related to the classical Ehrhart theory for polytopes.
+In the last section, we study some linear inequalities among the Hodge numbers of a tame function.